 Hungary’s capital city, Budapest, is split into two areas, Buda and Pest, by the Danube River.
-As the saying goes ‘visit Buda, stay in pest’ but for the big kids amongst us there is heaps of fun things to do in Pest.
+As the saying goes ‘visit Buda, stay in pest’ but for the big kids amongst us, there are heaps of fun things to do in Pest.
 The perfect accommodation location for dining and drinking would be the 7th District, Jewish Quarter.
 There are plenty of hostels in this area but check out the prices of Airbnb too, especially if there are two or more.
-Pest is easily discovered by foot, however there is also a subway system for speediness.
+Pest is easily discovered by foot, however, there is also a subway system for speediness.
 Remember to punch your ticket or you may be in for a fine.

 Eat Hungarian Food